 Skip to main content

-• webhook is the HTTPS URL that will receive callbacks.
+• webhook: your HTTPS endpoint that will receive callbacks (URL-encoded)

 curl --request POST \